unparalleled-js/docs-1/connectors/zendesk/search-users-action.md

 ---
-title: Workato connectors - Zendesk search user action
+title: Workato connectors - Zendesk search users action
 date: 2019-06-03 18:00:00 Z
 ---

-# Zendesk - Search user action
+# Zendesk - Search users action

 This action retrieves a list of all users that matches your search criteria.
 Only records in your Zendesk instance that matches all the criteria will be returned.